Adam Thielen Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Season Stats

-- Thielen has racked up 624 yards on 58 receptions with eight touchdowns, averaging 62.4 yards per game, on 83 targets.
+- Thielen has put up a 624-yard campaign so far (62.4 receiving yards per game) with eight touchdowns, reeling in 58 balls on 83 targets.

-- With 11 targets in the red zone this season, Thielen has been on the receiving end of 26.2% of his team's 42 red zone pass attempts.
+- Thielen (11 red zone targets) has been the recipient of 26.2% of his team's 42 red zone pass attempts.

-- The Vikings have thrown the football in 57.3% of their plays from scrimmage this year while running the ball 42.7% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Vikings, who rank 15th in the NFL in points scored, have attempted a pass 57.3% of the time while running the football 42.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Thielen's matchup with the 49ers.